 This TSF enforces the identification and authentication of the administrator by the administrator password.
 According to FMT\SMF.1 and FMT\MTD.1a, the TSF allows only the administrator who has been identified and authenticated by the TSF to modify the administrator password.
-According to FIA\SOS.1a, the TSF only accepts a password which is 5 to 32 characters consisting of any of the 95 characters of No. 32 through No.126 specified by ISO/IEC 646 coded character set for information interchange.
-An example is as follows.
-Note that the shape of each character depends on the environment:
+According to FIA\SOS.1a, the TSF only accepts a password which is 5 or more characters.